 *Tip: Since sauces and juices tend to have less fiber than whole produce, try adding chunks of tomato and other vegetables to boost the nutrient content.

 Tomatoes are a juicy vegetable with lots of possibilities!
-Click here for a recipe to help incorporate tomatoes into your meals.
+See video for more ideas on how to incorporate tomatoes into your meals.